 Facts and Laws about Drinking and Driving

-Perhaps the single most dangerous driving practice is driving while under the influence of alcohol and/or drugs.
-Defensive driving techniques and knowledge of the rules of the road simply cannot compensate for the serious impairment of driving while under the influence.
+Perhaps the single most dangerous driving practice is driving under the influence of alcohol and/or drugs.
+Defensive driving techniques and knowing the rules of the road simply cannot compensate for the serious impairment that comes from driving while impaired.
 Impaired drivers endanger themselves and others, and they risk severe legal and financial consequences.
-Sober driving is among the most important factors of safe driving.

 As National Drug & Alcohol Facts Week (NDAFW) arrives, it's time to remind ourselves of the grievous repercussions from drunk and/or drugged driving-related accidents.